pdfcpu/pdfcpu/generate/create.md

 allows you to generate PDF via JSON

-* Create a new PDF file based on your JSON input file with optional form.
+* Create a new PDF file based on JSON input with optional form definition.

 * Repeatedly add pages to an existing PDF file serving an incremental PDF generation approach.